Main illustration: Julia Cone

 All of these conditions can be fixed; it just takes awareness, intentionality and an acknowledgement of the core idea that Bizops will have achieved its ultimate goal when it has earned the permission to disappear.

 So what happens to Bizops when it ascends to heaven?
 For starters, there will always be a need for strategic thinking (in a range of flavors: Corporate, Business, Product, Sales, Marketing, etc.) from generalists with a breadth of experience in the company and a history of getting things done, such as one might find in a well-run Bizops team.
-Then, there’s Chief-of-Staff-type responsibilities, which is a combination of stakeholder and project management in its purest form.
+Then, there’s Chief-of-Staff-type responsibilities (think operations managers), which is a combination of stakeholder and project management in its purest form.
 Finally, there’s the prospect of the company spawning a truly new business within a business (Google Apps for Business circa 2013, for example) that needs a Bizops function, which causes the wheel to come around for another go.

 And the cycle begins again.

 Thank you for reading through all this.
 If this inspires you to think more intentionally about why Bizops exists, how to use it, and how to deploy it more effectively, it will have been absolutely worth the effort.